-- 1 In certain circumstances, where there is an elevation change across a large enough site, landform modification may be considered where site conditions permit, to offset the need to install dedicated ramps and landings.
+- In certain circumstances, where there is an elevation change across a large enough site, landform modification may be considered where site conditions permit, to offset the need to install dedicated ramps and landings.
 All gradients will need to be demonstrated on plan and are to comply with the National Construction Code and Australian Standards. - Public outdoor areas should include continuous accessible paths of travel.
-Continuous 2. accessible paths of travel should connect designated accessible parking spaces to entrances and facilities within public spaces.
-Facilities include toilets, change rooms, barbecues, activity areas, playgrounds and tables and seats. - Should onsite parking be provided, designated accessible car parking should be provided as 3. close as possible to the entry. - Continuous accessible pathways should have a minimum width of 1000mm and feature 4. contrasting coloured edges. - 5.
-Surfaces of continuous accessible pathways should be of a non-slip finish. - Where items are connected to an accessible pathway, contrasting edges colour should be used around facilities, equipment and furniture. - All signage is to be at the appropriate height and location.
-Additionally, TGSIs are to be used 7. where necessary to warn of hazards. - 8.
-All facilities are to be constructed to provide access to or enable their use by people with disability - 9.
-Street furniture should be positioned at least 500 mm from any accessible path of travel throughfare.
+Continuous accessible paths of travel should connect designated accessible parking spaces to entrances and facilities within public spaces.
+Facilities include toilets, change rooms, barbecues, activity areas, playgrounds and tables and seats. - Should onsite parking be provided, designated accessible car parking should be provided as close as possible to the entry. - Continuous accessible pathways should have a minimum width of 1000mm and feature a 30% luminance contrast from adjoining surface materials. - Surfaces of continuous accessible pathways should be of a non-slip finish and designed in accordance with the Wollongong City Council Standard Drawings and the City Centre Public Domain Technical Manual - Where items are connected to an accessible pathway, contrasting edges colour should be used around facilities, equipment and furniture. - All signage is to be at the appropriate height and location.
+Additionally, TGSIs are to be used where necessary to warn of hazards. - All facilities are to be constructed to provide access to or enable their use by people with disability. - Street furniture should be positioned at least 500 mm from any accessible path of travel throughfare. - 10.
+TGSIs are to be used in accordance with the Australian Standards should street furniture interrupt a continuous path of travel or be placed adjacent to the building line.